 Many of us carry this fear into adulthood although it is completely unfounded.
 Yes, there are a few people who will actually physically harm someone, but most people just get red in the face and yell a lot.
 Our adrenaline may flow and it may feel like we are in danger, but the truth is that we can calmly leave the situation, call the police or take other appropriate steps to protect ourselves.

-Being Unsure of Who I Am-Guilt feelings, desiring others’ approval and fear of others’ responses are all results of our own insecurities.
+Lacking Confidence – Guilt feelings, desiring others’ approval and fear of others’ responses are all results of our own insecurities.
 We are unsure of who we really are and unsure that who we are is okay.
-We constantly seek the approval of others to make us feel something we don’t believe ourselves-that we are fearfully and wonderfully made and that we deserve to be loved and treated well.
+We constantly seek the approval of others to make us feel something we don’t believe ourselves — that we are fearfully and wonderfully made and that we deserve to be loved and treated well.

 In my next post, I will write about how to set boundaries in a practical way.
 You can read more posts in the Healing Journey Series here.